tarwn/lessthandot-hugo/blogs/content/posts/2009-06-04-removing-replication-and-handling-tables.md

 <span class="MT_red"><br /> Checking identity information: current identity value '26', current column value '30'.<br /> DBCC execution completed.
 If DBCC printed error messages, contact your system administrator.<br /> </span>

 I personally like this.
 It gives me point in time reference.
-You don’t need this of course but it is nice to have with using the delete option.
+You don't need this of course but it is nice to have with using the delete option.

 So now the point of all of this is removing the subscriber.
 Go ahead and delete the subscriber from db2